 4) Compile a list of the terms I found.

-5) Start writing up content for each good term I find.
+5) Start writing up high quality content for each good term I find.

 Final Rating: SEMRush.

 6 out of 10 stars.
 Good tool in general, but I feel like the further SEO has developed/changed, the less and less this tool has become necessary, it needs to evolve.

 Not too long ago, I wrote a very comprehensive article on how to track and check a competitor’s website traffic in which I actually did use SEMRush as an example, but my thesis was having all this “spying” info on competing websites was just unnecessary since the tools and “tricks” to spy and leverage the info to outrank a competitor dropped out a long time ago.

 Today the real way to beat competition is to provide more/better content than them.
 In general, KW research and finding those golden terms is still absolutely crucial, but you need a tool that is going to help you get to the right terms, faster with it’s accuracy and Jaaxy is that tool for you.

 If you are new to online marketing, have difficulties understanding all of this terminology, you’re on your first site trying to monetize of it or you have a site which isn’t getting anywhere, forget SEMRush, forget Jaaxy and even Ahrefs for a moment and do the following:

 With an education program like that, you don’t need any fancy tools, although Jaaxy is actually made by the same people who created the above program I am recommending.
 So join that program if you’re a beginner and you’ll be off to the best start on making profitable websites.